NextronSystems/asgard-manual/usage/appendix.rst

    Signing procedure – Locating the generated certificate

-As a last step, the generated certificate can be imported following the Certificate Import steps.
+As a last step, the generated certificate can be imported following the :ref:`usage/administration:tls certificate installation` steps.

 Agent Migration from ASGARD v1 to v2
 ------------------------------------